chayanbasu007/td_cross_sell_model/README.md

 | No             | 11.6%       | ✅ Default-free clients are significantly more receptive. |
 | Yes            | 0.1%        | 🚫 Almost no conversions—credit risk barrier.

+- Generally people with a previous history of credit default are not ideal candidates for TD Cross Sell
 > ⚠️ **Consider excluding or segmenting defaulted clients.**

 ---